uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 Options for Editing HTML Components
 ********************************************

-You can work with HTML in two ways:
+You can work with HTML in two ways.

 * :ref:`The Visual Editor`